- Audio Visual Resources

 Programme Participants / Visiting Fellows:

 - scientific and administrative aspects of your visit.

 - Details of publications resulting from your time at the Institute.
 We would particularly appreciate it if you could continue to send us details of preprints and other publications connected with your work here so that we can build up an archive.

-- Books must be returned to the Institute library, and any books borrowed from other Cambridge libraries should be returned directly to them.
+- Books borrowed from Cambridge libraries should be returned directly to them.

 - On your last day at the Institute: your door entrance card and office key (if applicable), should be handed in at Reception.
 Please also provide Reception with a forwarding address if this differs from the one held on our records.

 - If you have any outstanding questions about your financial arrangements, please contact Dean in GH3, telephone 65732.
 If you have any remaining queries regarding the Institute's accommodation, please contact the Housing Office in GH1 or telephone 65730.

 - Luggage / bags / posters must be moved out of the Discussion Room by 16:00 on your last day.

 - Please complete Taxi request list at Reception by 16:00 on your last day.

 - Please return your INI door entrance cards (if applicable) and lanyards to the collection box at Reception.

 - Conference Package participants must return room keys to the Porters' Lodge before departing.